 Following the announcement by the the UK Financial Conduct Authority (FCA) and the Alternative Reference Rates Committee (ARRC)'s of the cessation of certain IBORs immediately after 31 December 2021, MUFG has ceased offering all sterling, euro, Swiss franc, Japanese yen and all US Dollar LIBOR settings.

-For more information on CHF LIBOR, EONIA, EURIBOR, EUR LIBOR, HBOR, JPY LIBOR, TIBOR, SIBOR, SOR, CDOR and USD LIBOR please refer to our table.
+For more information on CHF LIBOR, EONIA, EURIBOR, EUR LIBOR, HBOR, JPY LIBOR, TIBOR, SIBOR, SOR, CDOR, USD LIBOR, NZD BKBM and SAR JIBAR, please refer to our table.

 Read our Frequently Asked Questions on Navigating the IBOR Transitions: